ennoente/A-Star-Java-Implementation/README.txt

     YouTube: Sebastian Lague
     A* explanation                      https://www.youtube.com/watch?v=-L-WgKMFuhE

-I strongly recommend watching Sebastian Lague's explanation.
-IMHO it is the best explanation of the algorithm i know.

 There are several smaller changes I made to codebytes' code.
 The biggest of which is that I built a GUI showing the progress, as well as the open set (green tiles), the closed set (red tiles) and the path once the algorithm has finished (cyan tiles).